 and there it is, my little special something for this years Halloween:

-This pattern can be made within 3 hours and is a free download until the 21st october, so be quick and tell everyone you think might be interessted!
+This pattern can be made within 3 hours, so be quick and tell everyone you think might be interested!
 Betty spreads 13 cm or about 5 inches when made with yarn that requires a 3.5 mm hook.
 You will also need 12 mm safety eyes, have a look at the 'how to paint safety eyes' tutorial here.

 Hope you enjoy this little pattern and maybe you can send me a few pics of your finished Betty Bats.